0xZothio/contracts/docs/api.md

 | newRate | uint256 | is the new apr percentage with 2 decimals |

 ### getBaseApr
+Returns the base apr in the current rate cycle .

 ```solidity
 function getBaseApr() external view returns (uint256)
 ```

-_Returns the base apr in the current rate cycle_

 ### getActiveDeposits
+Returns an id array of the active deposits for a lender

 ```solidity
 function getActiveDeposits(address lender) external view returns (uint256[])
 ```

-_returns an id array of the active deposits for a lender_

 #### Parameters